 The 17th is called “Ryan’s Daughter” because the landscape was dramatically filmed in the award-winning movie and the hole will stick in the memory for a very long time; an elevated tee shot on this 355-yard par four must carry across a ravine to a craggy fairway, leaving an approach shot to a tiny raised tabletop green.

 We always say that the measure of a good golf course is that the holes stay in the memory forever.
-There are so many memorable holes at Tralee, so much so that you might need to throw away some lesser memories from other courses to make room for the experience that is Tralee.
+There are so many memorable holes at Tralee, so much so that you might need to throw away some lesser memories to make room for the experience that is Tralee.
+But not everyone is a fan.

 Married male golfers should be prepared to make space for another love in their life when they first play here as Tralee’s seductive charms will have them falling head over heels in love all over again – I know, as it happened to me, too!